grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Indeed.
 A couple of those goons stood over the slip to the _Gnat_ and asked me if I knew anything about a boat named the _Prospect_; small lady captain, big fuckin' first mate, and a small crew that included a young man among them."

-"Strange."
-Said Hemi.
+"Strange," said Hemi.
 "And you did not find out specifically what Authority they represented?"

 [//]: # (Since the sub with the ram is now operating outside of their own jurisdiction, they themselves want to be parsimonious with who knows exactly who they are.)